 In accordance with California Government Code 11135, the California State University (CSU) requires all electronic and information technology (E&IT) products and services acquired by campuses, including Cal Poly, to be reviewed for compliance with Section 508 of the Rehabilitation Act and related standards.

-To determine a product’s compliance, vendors are required to complete a Voluntary Product Evaluation Template VPAT (Word) in accordance with the CSU Product Accessibility Documentation Guidelines (Word) and the CSU Guide to Completing the VPAT.
-Vendors should consult those guides and this chart to help determine which VPAT sections must be completed for their particular E&IT product or service.
+To determine a product’s compliance, vendors are required to provide a completed Voluntary Product Evaluation Template (VPAT).
+If a VPAT doesn't already exist, vendors can use CSU's VPAT form and accompanying guide (Word).
+Vendors should consult the guide and this chart to help determine which VPAT sections must be completed for their particular E&IT product or service.

 NOTE: The Summary Table, Sections 1194.31 and 1194.41 must be completed for all E&IT products and services.
 Completion of both Sections 1194.21 and 1194.22 is required for Web-based applications.